Xiant98/WEBSITE3/replit.md

 This is a modern, responsive personal portfolio website built with Next.js and designed with a sleek, dark theme.
 The portfolio showcases professional skills, projects, and experience through an interactive, animated interface.
 It features smooth scrolling animations, video content, and 3D elements to create an engaging user experience for potential employers or clients.

+**Status**: Successfully imported and configured for Replit environment (September 19, 2025)

+# Recent Changes

+**September 19, 2025** - GitHub Import Setup:
+- Installed all project dependencies using pnpm package manager
+- Configured Next.js dev server to bind to 0.0.0.0:5000 for Replit proxy compatibility
+- Updated next.config.js with proper headers for iframe embedding
+- Set up workflow for development server with webview output
+- Configured deployment settings for production with autoscale target
+- Application is now running successfully in Replit environment

 # User Preferences

 Preferred communication style: Simple, everyday language.